jadecobra/python_tdd_exercises/LIST_COMPREHENSIONS.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Let's see what else we can do with a `list comprehension`
+let us see what else we can do with a `list comprehension`

 - add a failing test to `TestListComprehensions`
     ```python